Young man with headphones writes while looking at laptop

 7.25 contact hours/credits will be available for successful completion of this session.

-• Explain how public health provides timely, statewide, and locally relevant and accurate information to the health care system and community on communicable diseases and their control
+• Explain how public health provides timely, statewide, locally relevant and accurate information to the health care system and community on communicable diseases and their control.

-• Define how public health assures the appropriate treatment of individuals who have active tuberculosis, including the provision of directly observed therapy in accordance with local and state laws and CDC guidelines
+• Define how public health assures the appropriate treatment of individuals who have reportable communicable diseases, such as TB, STIs, and HIV in accordance with local and state laws and CDC guidelines.

-• Explain how public health supports the recognition of outbreaks and other events of public health significance by assuring capacity for the identification and characterization of the causative agents of disease and their origin, including those that are rare and unusual, at the appropriate level.
+• Explain how public health supports the recognition of outbreaks and other events of public health significance by assuring capacity for the identification and characterization of the causative agents of disease and their origin, including those that are rare and unusual.

-• Prioritize and respond to data requests, including vital records, and translate data into information and reports that are valid, statistically accurate, and accessible to the intended audiences
+• Prioritize and respond to data requests, including vital records, and to translate data into information and reports that are valid, statistically accurate, and accessible to the intended audiences.

-• Indicate how a public health organization maintains and procures the hardware and software needed to access electronic health information and to support the department’s operations and analysis of health data
+• Indicate how a public health organization maintains and procures the hardware and software needed to access electronic health information to support the department’s operations and analysis of health data.

-• Validate that proper systems are in place to keep health and human resources data confidential in a public health organization.
+• Validate the proper systems and controls are in place to keep health and human resources data confidential in a public health organization

 Learning Activities: